 Pursuant to Art.
-43 section 1a and Art.
-46e section 2, the organizer of the “Share memory” campaign notified the Inspector General for Personal Data Protection that it had appointed a data security administrator responsible for personal data protection of people who share materials of historical value.
+46b section 1 of the Personal Data Protection Act of 29 August 1997, the organizer of the “Share memory” campaign notified the Inspector General for Personal Data Protection that it had appointed a data security administrator responsible for personal data protection of people who share materials of historical value.

 The “Share memory” campaign is not subject to registration at www.zbiórki.gov.pl.

 Any suggestions, information, comments and complaints, especially concerning possible breach of copyright or publicity rights or infringement of personal interests, related to the circulation of materials of historical value on the website of the Witold Pilecki Center for Totalitarian Studies, shall be submitted at +48 600 902 856 or via e-mail to firstname.lastname@example.org.

 The Witold Pilecki Center for Totalitarian Studies reserves the right to terminate the campaign without giving any reason.

 The Witold Pilecki Center for Totalitarian Studies reserves the right to change terms and conditions at any time and without giving any reason.